davenaylor/postie/readme.txt

 This fetches the mail every ten minutes with wget
 == Usage ==
-* If you put in :start - the message processing won't start until it sees that string
+* If you put in :start - the message processing won't start until it sees that string.
-* If you put in :end - the message processing will stop once it sees that string
+* If you put in :end - the message processing will stop once it sees that string.
+* Posts can have a specific publication date.
+  *    date: <date>
 * Posts can be delayed by adding a line with delayXdXhXm where X is a number.
   *    delay:1d - 1 day
   *    delay:1h - 1 hour